mihirmehta/CurveAutomationTest/README.md

 Inorder to run the tests, a prerequsite is to have maven installed on the machine where the tests are going to be run.

+The test runner file that gets executed is TestRunner.java.
+There is another test runner file - ApiTestRunner.java.
+This runner was created to run the test locally from within Eclipse can be ignored.
+But the one that is relevant here is the TestRunner.java

 Once the repository is cloned, the commands to run the tests are as follows

 1. Go to the repo directory.
 Example cd C:/Workspace/CurveTests